cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 {{% /expand %}}
 <br/>

-We have to remove the `count` meta-argument, get rid of the `element(..., count.index)` syntax and replace everyting with actual references to explicit objects, so it looks like this:
+We have to remove the `count` meta-argument, get rid of the `element(..., count.index)` syntax and replace everything with actual references to explicit objects, so it looks like this:

 {{% expand "After" %}}